mendersoftware/mender-docs/06.Administration/06.Upgrading/docs.md

 >    02cd118..75b7831  1.0.x      -> origin/1.0.x
 >    06f3212..e9e5df4  master     -> origin/master

-For each release, there will be a corresponding release branch.
-For example, a branch named `1.0.x`, provides a 1.0 release setup.
-Stable releases are tagged, eg. `1.0.1`.
+For each release there will be a corresponding release branch.
+For example, the branch named `1.0.x` provides the 1.0 release setup.
+Stable releases are tagged, e.g. `1.0.1`.

-Recall from [Production installation](../production-installation) guide that our local setup was introduced in a branch that was created from given release version.

-You can use git commands such as `git log`, `git diff` to review the changes introduced in upstream branch.
+Recall from the [production installation](../Production-installation) guide that our local setup was introduced in a branch that was created from given release version.
+You can use git commands such as `git log` and `git diff` to review the changes introduced in upstream branch.
 For example:

 ```bash